University-of-Manitoba-Computer-Science/tools-n-techniques/topic12/topic-4.md

 A package is just another word to describe an application or a piece of software that's going to be installed on the system.

-On Ubuntu (and its [upstream] source Debian) use "Debian packages".
 Debian packages are files with an extension of `.deb`.
 A `.deb` package is *kind of* the same thing as a `.msi` file on Windows or a `.pkg` or `.app` on macOS.

-There are two ways we're going to install and update packages in Ubuntu: on the command-line and using a GUI.
+There are two ways we're going to install and update packages in Debian: on the command-line and using a GUI.

 [package manager]: https://en.wikipedia.org/wiki/Package_manager